leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 ## Anatomy of a Greeting

-When Lean is invoked with the `--run` option, it invokes the program's `main` definition, which should have type `IO Unit`.
+When Lean is invoked with the `--run` option, it invokes the program's `main` definition.
+In programs that do not take command-line arguments, `main` should have type `IO Unit`.
-Unlike many languages, `main` is not a function, because there are no arrows (`→`) in its type.
+This means that `main` is not a function, because there are no arrows (`→`) in its type.
 In Lean, `main` describes an action to be taken.

 As discussed in [the preceding chapter](../getting-to-know/polymorphism.md), `Unit` is the simplest inductive type.